akornatskyy/wheezy.html/doc/userguide.rst

 Custom Widgets
 ~~~~~~~~~~~~~~

-It is easy to provide own widgets.
+It is easy to provide your own widgets.
 A widget is any callable of the following
 contract::

     from wheezy.html.markup import Tag